ct-clmsn/nim-sos/README.md

       d : symfloat
 ```

 Symmetric scalars do not support the following operators `+`, `-`, `*`, `=`.
 Procedures have been implemented to provide support for these operators.
-All Symmetric scalars have the following methods:
+All symmetric scalars have the following methods:

 * `add` : add (sum, `+`)
 * `sub` : subtract (difference, `-`)